 - The Major Professor MUST BE CHOSEN BY THE END OF SEMESTER 2 IN THE ENROLLED M.A.M.S.
 OR M.S.
 DEGREE PROGRAM.
-Major Professor is needed for all thesis and non-thesis MS students. - Students must meet the MS Core Competency requirements which consist of at least 12 hours of core CSCI graduate level coursework.
-At least one course from each of the following groups must be taken: Theory, Software Design, and System Design.
-Core Competency is certified by the student's Advisory Committee with the approval of the Graduate Coordinator.
-See form found here: https://cs.uga.edu/graduate-student-resources - MS Core Competency- A grade average of at least 3.30 (e.g., B+, B+, B+) must be achieved for the three core courses.
+Major Professor is needed for all thesis and non-thesis MS students. - Thesis and Non-thesis students must meet the Core Competency requirements which consist of at least 12 credit hours of core CSCI graduate level coursework.
+At least one course from each of the following groups must be taken: Group I: Theory Group 2: Software Design and Group 3: System Design.
+Core Competency is certified by the student's Advisory Committee (if Thesis) or by Major professor (if Non-thesis), and finally approved by the Graduate Coordinator.
+See Core Competency forms found here: https://cs.uga.edu/graduate-student-resources - MS Core Competency (both thesis and non-thesis)- A grade average of at least 3.30 (e.g., B+, B+, B+) must be achieved for the three core CSCI courses.
 Students below this average may take an additional core course and achieve a grade average of at least 3.15 (e.g., B+, B+, B, B).
 Core competency must be achieved by end of Semester 2 or end of Semester 3 (if taking a 4th CSCI Core course).
+Students are not permitted to take a any CSCI core course in final semester, without approval of Graduate Coordinators.
+Please note, taking a CSCI Core course in last semester, may impact graduation from degree.